 After your visit, take a short walk up Herrengasse to Michaelerplatz for one of the main entrances to the central Hofburg palace complex.

-Go on past Michaelerplatz and the Stallburg imperial stables to find the National Library’s Prunksaal, which has another wonderful pair of giant Coronelli globes and perhaps a map or two on display.
+Go on past Michaelerplatz and the Stallburg imperial stables to find the National Library’s Prunksaal, which has a wonderful pair of giant Coronelli globes, perhaps a map or two on display, and a lot of old books in a magnificent historical setting.

 Rather aptly for an institution of terrestrial and celestial navigation, you should have no trouble finding the Globe Museum, which has premises in the very central Palais Mollard along with the Esperanto Museum.